tehomic/blog/docs/_posts/2023-11-04-light-of-life.markdown

 But seriously, is there something else that does not rely on personified animals?
 Yes, He is referring to the angels who govern the lifecycle of every animal type and kind.
 These are the Generations, the living types in charge of life continuity and version control, who rule over the Day and and the Night.

 In this story the snake represents Satan, the ruler of Darkness, while Jesus is the Lord of Light.
 There is a fierce competition between Light and Dark for the right to propogate their seed.
-In this continuous struggle, the victor of each warfare episode wins the right to decide what **kind of people** will continue or be culled in the various tribes of man of the world.
+In this continuous struggle, the victor of each warfare episode wins the right to decide what **kind of people** will continue or be culled in the various tribes of man in the world.
 This struggle is reflected in the earth and described by the term "survival of the fittest".

-The bible is not designed for academic scholars to critic.
+The bible is not designed for academic scholars to critique.
 There is only one worldview that can truely perceive and understand Gods prophetic writing.
 That is, the worldview of the Holy Spirit.
 This is an amazing gift, it comes from the heart of God, the amazing attibute that makes Man different from other creatures.

 <bref>2 Cor 9:9 BSB</bref>
 As it is written: “He has scattered abroad His gifts to the poor; His righteousness endures forever.”